activeprospect/integration-harness/README.md

 After that, you should be able to run the utility `harness` in another directory (e.g., an integration repo directory).

+- _todo: update documentation for npm installation_
+- _todo: document how to get integration code to test_
-- _todo: document how harness.json overrides work_
+- _todo: document how harness.yaml overrides work_

 ## Command-line